 One of our concerns is that Ms Y did not mention the conviction in her application form.
 In fact, she said she had no convictions.
 When we ask her why she did not mention it, she says she thought she did.
 She says that her sister, who is a doctor, had filled in the form for her.
 Ms Y also says that she herself posted a letter to us enclosing a copy of the certificate of conviction.
 We have not received it.
 She says it must have been lost in the post and sends us a copy.
 We contact her sister who says that she knows nothing about any form.
 She signs a statement saying that she has had no contact with Ms Y since the assault which she thinks was Ms Y's fault.

 We look closely at the copy letter Ms Y has sent to us and notice that her address on it is the one where she is currently living and not the one where she lived when she is supposed to have sent the letter to us.
 We tell her that there is evidence that she has acted dishonestly and ask her to explain the problem with the letter and respond to what her sister has said.
 She does not reply.
 We refuse her application to become a solicitor because we decide on the evidence that she has acted dishonestly in three ways:

 - In light of her sister's witness statement, we find that Ms Y lied to us when she said her sister filled in the form for her.

 - Ms Y deliberately did not tell us about her conviction, hoping that we would not find out about it.

 - Ms Y misled us by making up a false copy letter and sending it to us.

-When we prosecute a case before the SDT, it is the SDT that decides whether the person has acted dishonestly.
+When we bring proceedings before the SDT, it is the SDT that decides whether the person has acted dishonestly.
 We simply present the evidence and the SDT hears both sides of the case.

-We will allege that the person acted dishonestly, if we believe that there is enough evidence for the SDT to be asked to decide the issue.
+We will allege a person acted dishonestly, if we believe that there is enough evidence for the SDT to be asked to decide the issue.
 It is important to do so: